Ecosystem

 Fabric: Fabric is building custom VPUs (Verifiable Processing Units) to accelerate ZK adoption and support the Agglayer.
 As the world’s first massively parallel, general-purpose processors for cryptography, Fabric’s VPUs will also offer vastly superior performance compared to widely used general-purpose CPUs or GPUs, with out-of-the-box support of dozens of cryptographic primitives, from the generalized Merkle tree to Plonky2 and Polygon Plonky3, and more.

-Gateway: Bringing a high-performance execution client to Polygon CDK.
-The cdk-erigon sequencer will be a major performance boost for all chains built using Polygon CDK—and make maintaining compatibility with future Ethereum upgrades significantly easier.
+Gateway: Bringing a high-performance execution client to Agglayer CDK.
+The cdk-erigon sequencer will be a major performance boost for all chains built using Agglayer CDK—and make maintaining compatibility with future Ethereum upgrades significantly easier.

 Irreducible: Working alongside researchers at Polygon Labs, Irreducible is building a production-grade, Binius-based ZK virtual machine for the Agglayer.
 The product of a research effort driven by Irreducible, Binius achieves computational efficiency by applying the properties of binary fields to the problem of verifiable computing.
 Where exactly in the Agglayer this zkVM may be put to use is still a question that remains undetermined, but there are potentially additional efficiencies for the existing ZK rollup stack: Irreducible’s FPGA cluster modules accelerated proof generation time for Polygon zkEVM.